Drain Maintenance for Pet Owners

 Unfortunately, pets do come with some everyday problems, including issues that they can cause to the plumbing in your home.
 If you bathe your pet in your shower or bathtub and aren’t currently using a shower drain cleaner, or they like to use the toilet as a water bowl, there are some special precautions you need to take as a pet-loving homeowner.

 We don’t know what we’d do without our pets, but we also require working plumbing to live a comfortable life.
-Similar to the humans in your household, animal hair can wreak havoc on your plumbing system and require the use of a good hair and grease drain opener, so we’ve put together a shortlist of preventive maintenance chores to keep your plumbing system in good working order.
+Similar to the humans in your household, animal hair can wreak havoc on your plumbing system and require the use of a good Grease + Hair Clog Buster, so we’ve put together a shortlist of preventive maintenance chores to keep your plumbing system in good working order.
 Spend more time playing with your pets and less time worrying about your plumbing system!

 Prevent Clogs with a Drain Stopper or Strainer